Truffini/TrevorRuffiniProjectpart2/README.md

 2017.earnings.3_yrs_after_completion.overall_count_over_poverty_line
 2016.repayment.3_yr_repayment.overall

+key error 'metadata' in test 1 and fixture 'cursor' not found error in test two only on github both working fine on pycharm/pytest.
 I have put this in a seperate repository because in part one I made a mistake discussed in office hours while creating the repository and could not push although now fixed in this repository.